masood09/GaleArticles/Readme.md

 # Introduction

-GaleArticles is a simple Django application.
-This application only does two things.
-Display a list of articles and view the complete articles.
+GaleArticles is a simple Django based application.
+The frontend is written using Vue.js.
+This application only does limited things.
+Display a list of articles, view the complete article and search the articles.
 As a bonus some randomness is thrown around!!

 # Issues